 Writing Your Own Constitution

 Using your own constitution instead of the standard constitution is great way to make your organization highly personalized.
 Sometimes certain parent organizations require smaller organizations to create a constitution that aligns with the national standards.
 Either way, this process can be very beneficial and rewarding for an organization's members, but will lengthen the approval process to approximately 2 months.
-Student Development and Campus Vibrancy is happy to aid you in writing your own constitution, and ask that you please follow the guidelines below, triple checking for work for errors and typos.
+Student Development and Campus Vibrancy is happy to aid you in writing your own constitution, and ask that you please follow the guidelines below, triple checking your work for errors and typos.
 Once it is completed, make an appointment with Student Development and Campus Vibrancy to begin the reviewal process.

 Things Your Constitution Must Contain

 - Description of rights for Stetson student members and non Stetson student members

 - When during the year will they will occur

 - All of the voting procedures

 - How much notice will be given before voting to time, location, candidates